Robert-van-Engelen/Forth850/README.md

 ### [CHAR]
 _"<spaces>char" -- ; -- char_
 compile char as literal;
-note that the syntax 'char is preferred;
+note that the syntax 'char is preferred instead of this legacy word;
 may throw -14 "interpreting a compile-only word"

     : [CHAR] ?COMP CHAR LITERAL ; IMMEDIATE